 Wuxi Jiangsu, China Travel Guide

-Wuxi hosts several must-visit sites that hold significant historical and cultural context.
+Wuxi hosts several must-visit sites that hold significant historical background and cultural setting.

-These destinations highlight the region's rich heritage and spiritual depth, drawing visitors from all over.
+These places accentuate the region'its wealthy legacy and spiritual depth, drawing visitors from all over.

 Weekdays, early mornings, or late afternoons mean fewer crowds at popular sites.